Skip to content

 What are “target dates” in Delivery Management?

-Target dates answer the question: “So when do we think this [feature or product] will be shipped?”
+Target dates answer the question: “So when do we think this [feature or product] will ship?”
 They refer to the estimated delivery timeline for a project, taking into account various factors such as the project’s scope (including complexity), availability of engineers, and business priorities.
 These dates help in planning and tracking the project’s progress, ensuring timely and efficient delivery.

 At a high level, the organizational dynamics around target dates sometimes look like this:

 Moreover, when priorities are unclear, or tradeoffs are not acknowledged, teams can end up over-committing, leading to missed deadlines and unmet expectations.
 Failing to recognize the active trade-offs that are being made to achieve an accelerated target date can result in poor expectation-setting, causing teams to feel the weight of unfair expectations and undermining leadership’s confidence in the project’s success.
-Even if teams haven’t experienced these challenges at your organization, there’s a pretty good chance they’ve experienced them elsewhere.

 As a result, teams who don’t know the intention behind target dates tend to assume they will be used against them in performance evaluations if they fail to deliver when they said they would.

 As a Product Manager, I’ve fallen prey to these challenges.
 I’ve accepted working without target dates for what I thought was the good of the team.
-The result, however, is always the same: expectations from sales, marketing, and leadership are wildly different from reality, communication breaks down, business leaders get angry, impatient when something isn’t being delivered according to their launch expectations, or caught off guard and don’t know the ramifications for customers when something ships faster than they expected.
+The result, however, is always the same: expectations from sales, marketing, and leadership are wildly different from reality, communication breaks down, business leaders grow angry or impatient when something isn’t delivered according to their launch expectations, or caught off guard and don’t know the ramifications for customers when something ships faster than they expected.
 And everyone is left picking up the pieces.
 I’ve come to realize that target dates can and should actually be used as a helpful tool for prioritization and team empowerment.

 Without target dates, priorities are unclear.
 If nothing has a target, then there are no priorities.
-Without priority, trying to develop everything everywhere all at once can lead to unnecessary chaos due to a lack of clarity, and eventual burnout due to context switching and teams second guessing whether they are working on or investing the right amount of time on the right things.
+Without prioritizing, trying to develop everything everywhere all at once can lead to unnecessary chaos due to a lack of clarity, and eventual burnout due to context switching and teams second guessing whether they are working on or investing the right amount of time on the right things.

 It’s not just that target dates give us clarity, but the practice of determining target dates does too.
 When I ask the team how long something may take to deliver, this is a good test for us to evaluate the investments we’re making to deliver customer value.
+If, in the beginning of a project, the team predicts a timeline that’s longer than anticipated, this is a great chance to dive in and ask questions.
+Based on responses, we may determine that:

 Asking the question “when do we think we can deliver this?” can lead to some productive next steps in defining and refining the deliverable’s scope.